solrevdev/solrevdev.github.io/_posts/2020-04-25-install-dotnetcore-on-ubuntu-focal-fossa.md

   - linux
   - focalfossa
 ---
-A couple of days ago Canonical the custodians of the Ubuntu linux distribution released the latest long term support version of their desktop linux operating system.
+A couple of days ago Canonical the custodians of the Ubuntu Linux distribution released the latest long term support version of their desktop Linux operating system.

 Codenamed *Focal Fossa* the 20.04 LTS release is the latest and greatest version.
 For more information about its new features head over to their [blog](https://ubuntu.com/blog/ubuntu-20-04-lts-arrives).